 While it doesn’t have the advanced, form-adjusting technology that brands like Tempo offer, it does provide a great price for all the equipment you get.
 It’s also got access to the NordicTrack fitness class video library within a much cheaper machine.

 GREAT FOR: Those who want assurance they’re getting a good deal, those who like NordicTrack but don’t want to spend 3k, those who need the “mirror” in a fitness mirror.

 BEST IF YOU ALREADY HAVE EQUIPMENT

 Echelon is best known for budget-friendly Pelooton alternatives, and the workout equipment company has also come out with its own version of a fitness mirror.
 While it’s smaller than the best fitness mirrors of 2021, it still streams classes and has a futuristic, streamlined design.
 It’s only 50″, so if the larger sizes intimidated you and you’d prefer something smaller this might be it.
 It also doesn’t come with any equipment, so if you’ve already got a collection of equipment you’ve acquired during quarantine this option also might be a great choice for you.

 Echelon’s fitness mirror comes with a wide range of classes from cardio HIIT to boxing, strength, core, pilates and more.
 You can stream the Reflect fitness library with no app download required, and choose your workout easily on the sweat-proof, WiFi-enabled touchscreen.

-  One thing to note is Echelon does not provide professional installation with your purchase, but they make it a selling point that a specially-made bracket secures the Reflect to the wall, and no reviewers thus far have complained about installation being difficult.
+One thing to note is Echelon does not provide professional installation with your purchase, but they make it a selling point that a specially-made bracket secures the Reflect to the wall, and no reviewers thus far have complained about the installation being difficult.